What is a Turkish Coffee?

 To prepare traditional Turkish coffee the first step is to finely grind roasted coffee beans and boil them in a pot (known as a cezve).
 Added sugar is optional.
 This coffee is then served in a cup and the dregs are allowed to settle.

 Coffee prepared Turkish coffee style is very common throughout many areas including the Balkans, Caucasus, Middle East and North Africa.
 This was also the primary coffee preparation method used in the Ottoman world of ancient times when coffee first took hold among a major populace.

 The Turkish term for breakfast is kahvalti which means "before coffee."
 Today traditionally prepared Turkish coffee is served by modern coffee chains in Turkey including Gloria Jean's Coffees and Starbucks.

 - 1 cup water

-- 1 tbsp coffee turkish grind (extra fine)
+- 1 tablespoon coffee turkish grind (extra fine)

 Turkish Coffee Used In Matrimonial Customs

 Turkish coffee is also important culturally in that it is used in matrimonial customs.
 The family of the groom is expected to visit the family of the bride and ask them to bless the impending matrimony.

 Turkish coffee is expected to be served during this event and salt is to be used in the coffee of the groom rather than sugar in an effort to gain an understanding of his character which is best revealed if the groom does not reveal any displeasure when consuming the coffee.
 This reveals that the groom will be a patient and well-tempered man.